morpho-org/pre-liquidation/README.md

 # PreLiquidation
 ## Overview

-The PreLiquidation is a set of contracts developed on top of Morpho on which borrowers can enable pre-liquidations, which are liquidations with different guarantees.
+This project puts together different contracts to carry out liquidations on Morpho with specific parameters chosen by the borrower.
+We call these user-defined Morpho Blue transactions pre-liquidations.
 For example, a user can authorize pre-liquidations where a lower bonus is given to the liquidator or where only a part of the debt is allowed to be repaid.

 There are two distinct types of contracts in this project.